Servant of God: The Story of Chaplain Emil J. Kapaun

 After their capture, Kapaun and the other American prisoners were forced to march several days northward toward enemy prisoner-of-war camps.
 Kapaun was an ever-present guardian to his comrades during the march.
 His care for the injured was so tireless that he refused to take a break from carrying the stretchers of the wounded.

 Kapaun went on to spend seven months in enemy prison camps.
 According to his U.S. Army biography, “With disregard for his own safety and comfort, Ch.
-Kapaun tended to the sick and wounded, scoured for food, built fires against guards’ command, and fashioned iron sheet vessels to launder the clothing of the wounded and purify driving water.”
+Kapaun tended to the sick and wounded, scoured for food, built fires against guards’ command, and fashioned iron sheet vessels to launder the clothing of the wounded and purify drinking water.”
 Despite the risk of punishment, he also tended to the spiritual health of his fellow POWs, leading prayers and services.
 This work was dangerous.
 On one occasion, the enemy even forced Kapaun to sit outside in subzero temperatures without any clothing to punish him for his disobedience.
-No matter what they tried, the chaplain carried on with his duty.
+No matter what they tried, though, the chaplain carried on with his duty.
 In one of his crowning acts of defiance, Kapaun conducted a sunrise service for his comrades on Easter morning, 1951.

 Chaplain Kapaun hosting a mass out in the field and using the hood of a jeep as his altar.
 (Photo Credit: Wikimedia Commons)